Reactive Chat application using ServiceStack and Fable in F#

 let [<Import("*","./../Imports/IndianChaat.dtos")>] dtos: IExports = jsNative

-Simple one line import and all library functions are available in your project.
+Simple one-line imports and all library functions are available in your project.

 What about dtos?

-So, now you have typed client library with typed dtos for you.
-Here are the Dtos
+So, now you have a typed client library with typed dtos for you.
+Here are the Dtos:

 type [<AllowNullLiteral>] OutputMessages =